cl4u2/ieswescan/README.md

 used by the device, etc.

-In addition to this information, some IEEE 802.11 (outdoor device) vendors use proprietary Information Elements (**IEs**) in the beacons of their devices.
+In addition to this information, some IEEE 802.11 (outdoor device) vendors use proprietary extensions, in the form of IEEE 802.11 Information Elements (**IEs**) in the beacons of their devices.
-These IEs usually contain the name of the device to help in the scanning process: when users perform "site surveys" from the web interface of their devices, they will find, next to the SSID, channel, and other information, the device name of the device generating the beacons.
+These IEs usually contain the name of the device to help in the scanning process: when users perform "site surveys" from the web interface of their devices, they find, next to the SSID, channel, and other information, the device name of the device generating the beacons.